jgoggles/jgoggles.github.io/now.md

 title: Now
 layout: page
 ---

 ## Now

-#### Jul 2021
+#### Oct 2021

 Living in Vermont.

-Building a fence.

 Raising some sheep and goats.

 Raising a Maremma livestock guardian puppy.

-Pretty into Pat the Bunny.

-Reading The First Law trilogy.

-Unsubscribing from emails.
+Reading Clean Architecture by Robert Martin.

+Messing with Haskell.

-Writing code at ezCater.
+Writing code at Vendr.

+Preparing for winter.

 <sub>[This is a this](https://nownownow.com/about)</sub>